alirezasalehniya/Modern-Robotics/Course 1: Foundations of Robot Motion/Week 1/1. Practice Quiz /README.md

 - [ ] the number of joints of the robot.
 - [ ] the number of bodies comprising the robot.
 - [x] the number of freedoms of the bodies minus the number of independent constraints between the bodies.

+Question 3:
+The number of degrees of freedom of a planar rigid body is: "3"

+Question 4:
+The number of degrees of freedom of a spatial rigid body is: "6"

+Question 5:
+A rigid body in n-dimensional space has m total degrees of freedom.
+How many of these m degrees of freedom are angular (not linear)?
+Select all that apply.
+(This is consistently one of the most incorrectly answered questions in this course, so think about it carefully!)
+- [x] m-n
+- [x] n(n-1)/2
+- [ ] Neither of the above.